rpgreview/papersandpaychecks/cow-orkers.md

 **Daemon**

 Daemons are part of the mythology of the ancient world; Greece, Egypt, Mesoptamia, and the Levant.
 In this form they are usually considered intermediary spirits that can inspire or advise mortals through possession.
 They are not full personalities but rather a mode of activity.
 One is possessed by a Muse, but that provides a creative energy, rather than the possession of a ghost (q.v.).
 Most famously Socrates was possessed by a daemon that demanded that he use his conscience!
 That of course led to all sorts of trouble.
-In *Fantasy Papers & Paychecks* daemons can exist for any variety of obessive behaviours that may be less than helpful, but never directly malevolent as such.
+In *Fantasy Papers & Paychecks* daemons can exist for any variety of obessive behaviours that may be less than helpful, but rarely directly malevolent as such.
 Daemons are often formed from heroic personalities; whether or not the daemons possessed the hero or are a residual of their life is a matter for the priests to determine.

 As they are spiritual creatures Daemons have no STR or DEX characteristics.
 Their movement is based on their INT.
 Their low WIS is a reflection of their single-mindedness, and the low CHA a lack of communicative reason.
 When attacking to possess a Daemon will use its INT to engage in a series of mental attacks causing bruises; if a character is reduced to 0 bruises the demon will possess the character, and they will gradually heal with the daemon within them.
 The daemon will typically continue ensure subject's mental bruises are kept at a level to retain functionality, but not high enough to break free of the daemon's control.